asilha/p4lang-behavioral-model/docs/simple_switch.md

 also serve to document the P4_14 behavior of `simple_switch`.
 This section is only for things specific to P4_16 plus the v1model architecture.

+In some cases, the details documented here are for how the v1model architecture is implemented in BMv2 simple_switch.
+Such details are prefaced with the "BMv2 v1model implementation".
+There may be other implementations of the v1model architecture that make different implementation choices or restrictions.

+### Restrictions on type `H`

 There is a type called `H` that is a parameter to the package `V1Switch` definition in `v1model.p4`, excerpted below: